EHE · Brand & Systems Design

 Needed to Change

 EHE Health is a 100-year-old preventive care company operating in a category where trust, warmth, and clinical credibility have to coexist.
 The existing brand and website had aged out of that balance.
-The visual identity felt institutional.
-The content was dense.
-The experience communicated obligation, not care.
-In a market where employers are spending real money and employees are making decisions about their own health, neither audience was being met where they were.

 The deeper problem was structural.
-EHE’s value flows through two completely different people — the employer who funds access and the employee who uses it.
+EHE’s value flows through two completely different people, the employer who funds access and the employee who uses it.
 Those two people have nothing in common in how they evaluate, decide, or engage.
 The existing platform treated them as variations of the same user.
 They are not.

 Understanding the